Field of Study:

 Host Institution in Kazakhstan:

-Nazarbayev University, Astana, Kazakhstan
+Nazarbayev University, Astana

 Start Month/Year in Kazakhstan: